rjabhi123/Star-Pro/README.md

   * Seaborn
   * sklearn

-# Files
+# File Descriptions

-  * jyupter Notebook file :-  Starbucks_Capstone_notebook.ipynb
+This repo contains 4 files :

-  * HTML file :-  Starbucks_Capstone_notebook.html
+The report of my project is called 'Starbucks Capstone Challenge - Using Starbucks app user data to predict effective offers .ipynb'.

-  * Data file :-  portfolio.json, profile.json and transcript.json.
+The data used in the project is in the files portfolio.json, profile.json and transcript.json.

 # Acknowledgements
 I want to thank the Udacity Data Science Nano-Degree Program for giving me this opportunity to do the project.